KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Ablation Study}

-By integrating external knowledge into our models, we aim to enhance the knowledge of the model about candidate targets, thereby bridging the semantic gap between query and the targets beyond the information present in the input document.
-To measure the importance of using high-quality external knowledge in addressing \task, we compare the performance between our model with Wikifier and Gold entity linker utilized in the dataset construction pipeline.
-The one with the Gold entity linker (Ours w/ Gold) exhibits a significant performance improvement despite employing all other identical modules.

-We also evaluate the importance of the knowledge aggregation design in our model.
-Our model utilizes in-document phrase index by adding external knowledge embedding from Wikipedia and phrase embedding from the input document.
-In Table~\ref{tab:entity_linker}, (-External) signifies the exclusion of external knowledge embedding, while (-Internal) indicates the removal of phrase embedding.
-Results indicate a notable performance drop with (-External) when both Gold and Wikifier entity linkers are used.
-When phrase embedding is removed (-Internal), the model with the Gold entity linker shows better performance overall, while the model with the Wikifier entity linker shows lower results overall compared to using both embeddings.
-However, robustness of List Overlap scores consistently remains higher than when partial components are removed.
-This highlights that internal knowledge about candidate targets might play a crucial role in constructing a robust embedding, especially when external information is of sub-optimal quality.
+We evaluate the importance of the knowledge aggregation design in our model.
+Our model utilizes an in-document phrase index by adding knowledge embedding from Wikipedia and phrase embedding from the input document.
+In Table~\ref{tab:entity_linker}, (-External) excludes external knowledge embedding, and (-Internal) removes phrase embedding.
+Results indicate a notable performance drop with (-External) when both entity linkers are used.
+When phrase embedding is removed (-Internal), the model with the Gold entity linker performs better overall, while the model with Wikifier shows lower results compared to using both embeddings.
+However, robustness of List Overlap scores consistently remains higher than when partial components are removed, emphasizing the vital role of internal knowledge in constructing a resilient embedding, particularly when external information quality is suboptimal.